 Reading Rowing Club welcomes adults of any age and juniors over the age of 11.
 We accept new members all year round and it is not necessary to have any rowing experience; the club currently has over 200 members, many of whom joined with little or no experience of rowing.
 For those adults new to the sport you will join our Learn to Row course before progressing to the relevant squad.

-If you are interested in joining Reading Rowing Club then your first port of call should be the relevant Vice Captain – Men’s, Women’s, Juniors’ or Masters’.
+If you are interested in joining Reading Rowing Club then your first port of call should be the relevant Vice Captain – Men’s, Women’s, Juniors’, Masters’ or Explore.
 Please note that there is currently a waiting list for those looking to join the Junior squad.
 If you're not sure which Squad to join, or you want to row solo or in our Explore group, please contact the Membership Secretary and they will help you find the right contact.

 Your Vice Captain or Learn To Row Coordinator will tell you which forms you need to complete.
-Normally, you will need to fill in the Reading Rowing Club Membership and Medical Screening forms, or for those wishing to join via the Learn to Row course, complete the Beginners Course form (see below for forms) and return them as directed by your contact.
+Normally, you will need to fill in the Reading Rowing Club Membership and Medical Screening forms, or for those wishing to join via the Learn to Row course, complete the Beginners Expression of interest form under the LEARN tab.
+See below for forms and return them as directed by your contact.

 New members should also read the Club Rules, Bye-Laws and Safety Guidelines, while Junior members and parents/guardians are required to familiarise themselves with the Junior Regulations.

 Reading Rowing Club Bye-Laws (PDF)